metalsmith/layouts/README.md

 * [directory](#directory): optional.
 The directory for the layouts.
 The default is `layouts`.
 * [pattern](#pattern): optional.
 Only files that match this pattern will be processed.
 Accepts a string or an array of strings.
 The default is `**`.
 * [engineOptions](#engineoptions): optional.
 Use this to pass options to the jstransformer that's rendering your layouts.
 The default is `{}`.
 * [suppressNoFilesError](#suppressnofileserror): optional.
-An error won’t be thrown if no files are present for processing.
+By default `metalsmith-layouts` will exit with an error if there aren't any files to process.
+Enabling this option will suppress that error.

 ### `default`